 Aromatically – Essential oils can be inhaled from the bottle or diffused in the air with a diffuser.
 They can also be dropped on a cotton ball or wet cloth and inhaled.

-Internally – Because Young Living essential oils are therapeutic grade, many of them can be used internally and taken orally as a dietary supplement.
+Internally – Young Living has a line of oils called the Vitality line that are labeled for dietary use.
 ALWAYS read the bottle to see if a specific oil is safe for internal use.
 NEVER use a lesser-quality brand of oil internally (the bottle of another brand usually says “Not for internal use!”)

 - Essential oils are NOT water-soluble, they are oil-soluble.
 If an oil gets in your eyes or begins to burn your skin a little, DO NOT try to remove the oil with water – it will only drive it in deeper.
 Use a carrier oil, such as coconut oil or Young Living’s V-6, to dilute an oil if you have used too much.